-- All investments shall receive fair and just treatment. - All the resolutions related to the investment project must be justified and notified to the investors. - The Investment funds cannot be seized except by virtue of a final judgment. - The license issued for the investment project shall not be revoked or suspended and the real-stated properties allocated for the project shall not be reclaimed before issuing a warning to the investor of the violation he is charged with granting him a grace period to rectify the causes of the breach. - Foreign investor shall have the right set up, establish, expand and funds his investment from abroad with forreign currencies. - Investors are entitled to own, manage, use and dispose of the project.
-They could make profits and transfer those profits abroad. - In case of liquidation, the competent authorities must notify the liquidator and GAFI of any due liabilities within no later than 120 days from the date the liquidator submits an application in this regard, otherwise the liquidated company shall be released. - Investors subject to the investments law could benefit from importing the necessary raw materials, equipment, spare parts, machinery, production supplies that suit the nature of their activities and necessary for the operation of the project without the need to be registered at the Importers Register, moreover it can export its products without the need to be registered at the Exporters Register. - The investors have the right to appoint foreigners with a maximum amount of 10% of the total work force.
-However this rate could increase 20% of the total work force in case that it is not possible to appoint national workers who have the adequate qualification of the project.
+- · All investors shall receive fair and equal treatment. - Foreign investors (being shareholder, founder, or owner) will be given a residence permit throughout the term of their investment project. - The investor must receive proper justification in relation to any investment decision. - The invested funds cannot be seized except by virtue of a final court judgment. - The license issued for the investment project shall not be revoked or suspended and the real estate properties allocated for the investment project shall not be reclaimed before issuing a warning to the investor indicating the violation committed and after the elapse of the grace period granted to rectify the causes of the breach. - Foreign investor shall have the right set up, establish, expand, and funds his investment from abroad with foreign currencies. - Investors are entitled to own, manage, use, and dispose of the project.
+They could make profits and transfer those profits abroad. - Facilitating the liquidation procedures, to be finalized within 120 days from the date the liquidator submits an application in this regard. - Investors subject to the investments law could benefit from importing the necessary raw materials, equipment, spare parts, machinery, production supplies that suit the nature of their activities and necessary for the operation of the project without the need to be registered at the Importers Register, moreover it can export its products without the need to be registered at the Exporters Register. - The investors have the right to appoint expats with a maximum amount of 10% of the total work force.
+However, this rate could increase 20% of the total work force in case that it is not possible to appoint national workers who have the adequate qualification of the project.
 Additionally, for some strategic projects may be exempted from such quota.